samuelbarrett1234/csproject/README.md

 ## How to use this repository

+- Create an SQLite database by running `create_db.sql`.
 - In the `load/` folder you will find scripts for loading the data.
     - `load/random.py` creates a randomly generated dataset, for testing/comparison/control purposes
 - Once the data has been loaded, call `pair_up.py`, which creates pairings of the data points to train on (recall that the NCD method operates on pairs of inputs).
 This makes use of a _comma code_.